onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 VNFs need to be constructed using a distributed systems architecture that we will call "Network Cloud Ready".
-They need to interact with the orchestration and control platform provided by OpenECOMP and address the new security challenges that come in this environment.
+They need to interact with the orchestration and control platform provided by ONAP and address the new security challenges that come in this environment.

 The main goal of a Network Cloud Ready VNF is to run ‘well’ on any